-Established since 1963, BH Global Corporation Ltd is a Singapore SGX mainboard listed group providing a variety of services — including supply chain management, design and manufacturing and engineering services to the marine and offshore and oil and gas industries.
+Established in 1963, BH Global Corporation Ltd is a Singapore SGX Mainboard-listed group providing a variety of services — including supply chain management and manufacturing — for companies in both the oil and gas industry and the maritime and offshore industry.
 BH Global also has a security division that provides Enterprise IT security services, night visions security, and infrared health screening.
 A leader in each of its sectors of business, BH Global provides integrated and advanced solutions collectively across multiple industries.

-MACOM decided to deploy Darktrace’s award-winning technology across its complex system, due to its unique capability to detect emerging abnormal behaviors and threats as they occur, without requiring any a priori knowledge.
-Darkrace is powered by machine learning and probabilistic mathematics from the University of Cambridge, which enables it to establish a ‘pattern of life’ specific to MACOM’s network allowing it to report any deviations from ‘normal’ behavior, which may be indicative of a serious breach.
-In this way, MACOM is kept up-to-date about its network activity and informed of incidents in real time.
+MACOM decided to deploy Darktrace’s award-winning technology across its complex network because of its unique ability to detect threats in real-time without requiring a priori knowledge.
+By establishing a ‘pattern of life’ specific to MACOM’s network, Darktrace allows the company to investigate any deviations from ‘normal’ behavior, which may be indicative of a serious breach.
+In this way, MACOM is kept up-to-date about its network activity and remains informed at all times.

-This industry-leading furniture manufacturer was keen to defend its critical data assets from any potential compromise to its intellectual property and designs, confidential corporate information or customer data.
+This industry-leading furniture manufacturer was keen to defend itself from any potential compromise to its intellectual property and designs, its confidential corporate information, or its sensitive customer data.
 Furthermore, the company was increasingly aware of the limitations of perimeter defenses and legacy approaches, which are unable to detect insider threat or zero-day exploits.
 Darktrace allows Steelcase the robust cyber security needed to protect its operations and its customers in today’s sophisticated threat landscape.

-Saniflo is a French-owned subsidiary of leading global manufacturer the SFA Group, selling plumbing technology for residential and commercial premises.
-Eager to maintain its reputation for technical expertise and quality of service, Saniflo was looking for a cyber security solution capable of keeping up with a constantly-evolving cyber threat landscape, which could also provide full network visibility.
+Saniflo is a French-owned subsidiary of leading global manufacturer SFA Group, selling plumbing technology for residential and commercial premises.
+Eager to maintain its reputation for technical expertise and quality of service, Saniflo was looking for a cyber security solution capable of keeping up with a constantly evolving cyber threat landscape that could also provide full network visibility.

 Founded in 1917, Sunsweet is the world’s largest manufacturer of dried fruit, controlling more than a third of the global prune market.
-In order to help secure the sensitive data of nearly 300 grower-members, Sunsweet deployed Darktrace to detect emerging threats, in real-time.
-By relying on the latest advancements in unsupervised machine learning and artificial intelligence, it has increased productivity while enjoying greater confidence in its ability to stay abreast of a threat landscape that is increasingly characterized by speed, sophistication, and automation.
+In order to help secure the sensitive data of nearly 300 grower-members, Sunsweet deployed Darktrace to detect emerging threats in real-time.
+By relying on the latest advancements in unsupervised machine learning and artificial intelligence, Sunsweet has boosted its productivity while enjoying greater confidence in its ability to stay abreast of a threat landscape that is increasingly characterized by speed, sophistication, and automation.

-In an effort to protect its intellectual property and sensitive customer, employee, and partner information, Aqua-Leisure deployed Darktrace’s innovative self-learning technology to detect emerging cyber-threats, in real time, without any prior assumptions of known ‘bad’.
-Because Darktrace’s technology is constantly evolving its understanding of ‘normal’, it grows and adapts as the company expands.
-With Darktrace, Aqua-Leisure can remain proactive in the face of a threat landscape characterized by machine-speed, sophisticated attacks.
+In an effort to protect its foundational intellectual property as well as its sensitive customer, employee, and partner information, Aqua-Leisure deployed Darktrace’s self-learning technology, whose cyber AI can detect the subtle threats that legacy tools miss.
+Because that AI is constantly evolving its understanding of ‘normal’, it autonomously grows and adapts as the Aqua-Leisure expands, making it a profoundly low-maintenance solution.

 H&M International Transportation

-H&M manages over 1.5 million containers per year and provides a host of services to support and facilitate effective supply chain management, including steamship lines, intermodal trucking, and warehousing and distribution.
-The company’s attack surface was rapidly multiplying as its operations expanded, and having positioned itself as an early champion of increased integration in the industry, it placed paramount importance on adopting a proactive approach to cyber security.
+H&M manages nearly two million containers every year and provides a range of services — including steamship lines, intermodal trucking, and warehousing — to facilitate effective supply chain management.
+The company’s attack surface was rapidly expanding as its scope of operations widened, and, having positioned itself as an early champion of increased integration in the industry, it placed paramount importance on adopting a proactive approach to cyber security.

 Transport systems are becoming increasingly interconnected via digital applications, making them more susceptible to cyber-attacks.
-FirstGroup was aware that new attack vectors meant that its critical systems and networks were vulnerable to new and evolving cyber-threats from all over the world, and decided to deploy Darktrace’s technology into the core of its network, in order to enhance its ability to defend itself against potential damaging cyber incidents.
+FirstGroup was aware that these new attack vectors rendered its critical systems and networks vulnerable to today’s fast-evolving cyber-threats, and it decided to deploy Darktrace’s technology into the core of its network to better defend itself against even unknown adversaries.

 Milan-Bergamo Orio al Serio International Airport

 The digitization of airport practices creates potential vulnerabilities and possible entry-points for cyber adversaries.
-This is a pressing concern for Orio al Serio International Airport which, as part of Italy’s critical national infrastructure, is already a likely target for malicious attacks.
+This is a pressing concern for Orio al Serio International Airport, which, as part of Italy’s critical national infrastructure, is already a likely target for malicious attacks.
 As such, the airport was keen to strengthen its cyber defense strategy with the latest, most innovative cyber technology available.
-After deploying Darktrace’s immune system technology, Orio al Serio International Airport is now alerted to genuinely anomalous behavior, that may be indicative of cyber-threat, in real time.
+After deploying Darktrace’s immune system technology, Orio al Serio International Airport now receives intelligent alerts flagging genuinely anomalous behavior, which may be indicative of cyber-threat, in real time.

 A Dubai-based logistics provider to the oil industry, Tristar needed a cyber defense solution which was able to scale and adapt to their fast-growing business.
 Darktrace Antigena gives Tristar the threat detection and autonomous response capacities to protect its sensitive customer data and operational systems.
 Darktrace also provides the visibility needed to maintain Tristar's hybrid digital infrastructure.

-The stakes of cyber-threats in this sector are high given the possible implications on the integrity of national critical infrastructure.
-As a large company with an extensive customer base, spanning several global locations, Apave has many users on its network at all times.
+The stakes of cyber-threats in this sector are high given the serious ramifications of an attack for national critical infrastructure.
+As a large company with a global customer base, Apave has many users on its network at all times.
 Given the limitations of traditional legacy tools in detecting novel attacks and insider threats, the company sought to invest in cyber AI technology to identify subtle deviations indicative of a threat across its entire digital infrastructure.

-This leading Canadian local distribution company was concerned about fast-moving and automated threats, like ransomware, that has the potential to compromise its network within minutes.
-By arming itself with Darktrace’s innovative self-learning technology, Energy+ has renewed confidence in its security stack’s ability to detect and mitigate evolving and increasingly automated attacks.
+This leading Canadian local distribution company was concerned about fast-moving and automated threats like ransomware that have the potential to compromise its network within minutes.
+By arming itself with Darktrace’s innovative self-learning technology, Energy+ has renewed confidence in its security stack’s ability to mitigate evolving and increasingly automated attacks.